In this article:

 And remember, it might not always be about negotiating a lower bill.
 Depending on the situation, you may also consider what you're getting out of a service you pay for regularly and whether it's still worth the cost to you.

-On top of saving through bill negotiation, improving your credit score can help save you money when you apply for a loan or credit card, and it could mean a lower deposit when you sign up for new utility accounts.
+On top of saving through bill negotiation with options like BillFixer, improving your credit score can help save you money when you apply for a loan or credit card, and it could mean a lower deposit when you sign up for new utility accounts.
 Signing up for free credit monitoring can help you protect your credit score and set you up for success in achieving your long-term financial goals such as buying a car or a house.